aaronmhargrove/Onboarding-System/README.md

 * `composer install`
 * `npm install`
 * Copy the contents of `.env.example` to a new file called `.env` (keep example updated with any changes you make, leaving out sensitive info)
-	* Change the contents of the `DB` variables to the AWS instance.
+	* Change the contents of the `DB` variables point to your instance.
-	* Make sure `DB_DATABASE` is set to the AWS RDS connection string.
+	* Make sure `DB_TESTING` variables point to your test instance.
 * `php artisan key:generate`
+* `php artisan migrate:fresh` - This will drop old tables (if there are any) and setup new tables and relationships.
+* `php artisan db:seed`

 ## Running the Project
 * Open 2 terminal windows